TromboneScott/Oscars/README.txt

 You will be prompted on how to map survey answers to nominees for each category.
 This will be saved so you only have to do this for new survey answers.
 If any mistakes are made you must edit (or delete) categoryMaps.xml and start oscars.bat or oscars.sh over again.

+Go to site44.com and click on the refresh button after each category is updated so that it will update the website.